Sidney Cooke: Death of Vishal Mehrotra

 In March 2015, the BBC reported that the Metropolitan Police had referred itself to the Independent Police Complaints Commission following allegations of corruption in relation to the case.
 Subsequently, in May 2015, Sussex Police released documents relating to a review of the murder they had carried out in 2005.
 The force's report on the case revealed that other police forces had in fact investigated links between Mehrotra's death and Cooke's gang on three occasions.
-The report also revealed that the Metropolitan Police's paedophile unit had concluded there were "strong similarities" between Mehrota's case and the gang's known killings.
-It is known that some members of the gang had boasted in prison of killing an 'Asian boy', and it was reported in 2015 that investigators were looking into whether this could have been Mehrotra.
+The report also revealed that the Metropolitan Police's child sexual abuse unit had concluded there were "strong similarities" between Mehrotra's case and the gang's known killings.

-A few months after his son's disappearance, Mehrotra's father claimed to have been contacted by an unidentified man thought to be in his twenties.
-This man suggested that Vishal's abduction had been connected to a group of influential paedophiles associated with Elm Guest House.
-The man stated that he had informed the Metropolitan Police but they had not followed up his report.
-Mehrotra's father gave a recording of the telephone conversation to detectives; however, they dismissed it as a prank call and it was not followed up on.
-The location of Vishal's disappearance was less than a mile from Elm Guest House.

 Documentaries

-Cooke and his paedophile ring were the subject of two Crimewatch File documentaries titled "The Lost Boys", which were shown on 4 October and 11 October 1994 respectively.
+Cooke and his child sex ring were the subject of two Crimewatch File documentaries titled "The Lost Boys", which were shown on 4 October and 11 October 1994.
 The first documentary focused on the conviction of Cooke and the ring for the killing of Jason Swift, while the second focused on the continuing investigations into the ring's role in the murders of Mark Tildesley and Barry Lewis and Bailey's conviction for them.